-4.2.1.
-The individual will complete sections I through V of the Request for Private Employment/Activity Form and submit it to his or her department head for approval.
-The department head will approve the request if the outside employment/activity appears not to conflict with the employee's Lamar State College Port Arthur duties and responsibilities.
+- 4.2.1.
+The individual will complete sections I through V of the Request for Private Employment/Activity Form and submit it to his or her Department Chair for approval.
+The Department Chair will approve the request if the outside employment/activity appears not to conflict with the employee's Lamar State College Port Arthur duties and responsibilities. - 4.2.2.
+If the Department Chair feels the outside employment may conflict with the employee's Lamar State College Port Arthur duties and responsibilities, he/she will state in writing the basis of the conflict and forward the request form to the dean/division vice president through appropriate administrative channels for decision.
+The dean/vice president will approve/disapprove the request and return the form to the Department Chair.

-- 4.2.2.
-If the department head feels the outside employment may conflict with the employee's Lamar State College Port Arthur duties and responsibilities, he/she will state in writing the basis of the conflict and forward the request form to the dean/division vice president through appropriate administrative channels for decision.
-The dean/vice president will approve/disapprove the request and return the form to the department head. - 4.2.3.
-If the outside private employment is approved, the department head will forward the original of the approved request form to Human Resources Office to be retained in the individual's personnel file.
+4.2.3.
+If the outside private employment is approved, the Department Chair will forward the original of the approved request form to Human Resources Office to be retained in the individual's personnel file.